kyma-project/kyma/docs/04-operation-guides/troubleshooting/api-exposure/apix-10-api-rule-troubleshooting.md

 ---
 ## Issue - Host already occupied

-If your APIRule specifies a host that is already used in another APIRule, e.g. having two APIRules specifying same host:
+If your APIRule specifies a host that is already used in another APIRule or Virtual Service, e.g. having two APIRules specifying same host:

 ```yaml
 spec: